scala/scala-jenkins-infra/doc/client-setup.md

 access is via a shared keypair.  ("Windows sshd is harder to configure" than on Linux, comments Adriaan.)

-If you want to be able to ssh to a Windows node, you need to get the keypair onto your own machine.
-(Footnote: You might think to ssh to jenkins-master and then to Windows from there, but that won't work because jenkins-master doesn't have the key on disk; rather, it's passed directly to Jenkins via `node.run_state`.)
+You can't ssh directly to the Windows node, but you can get there by ssh'ing to jenkins-master first.
+From jenkins-master, do:

+    ssh -i ~/.ssh/jenkins_id_rsa jenkins@172.31.0.178

+which should get you to a Cygwin prompt.
+(If it doesn't work, maybe you forgot to bring the Windows node online first?)

+Missing key?
+If you find that `~/.ssh/jenkins_id_rsa` isn't present on jenkins-master, you can recreate it as follows.
 The keypair is stored in our Chef vault (as provided by the chef-vault cookbook) as `scala-jenkins-keypair`.
-To get it into your `~/.ssh` directory, do:
+Here's how to retrieve it:

     knife vault show --format json master scala-jenkins-keypair \
-      | jq -r .private_key > ~/.ssh/jenkins_id_rsa
+      | jq -r .private_key > jenkins_id_rsa
     knife vault show --format json master scala-jenkins-keypair \
-      | jq -r .public_key  > ~/.ssh/jenkins_id_rsa.pub
+      | jq -r .public_key  > jenkins_id_rsa.pub

+From there, you can `scp` it up to `~/.ssh` on jenkins-master.

-(If you get "master/scala-jenkins-keypair is not encrypted with your public key", that means you must ask one of the existing vault admins to do e.g.
+If you get "master/scala-jenkins-keypair is not encrypted with your public key", that means you must ask one of the existing vault admins to do e.g.